PRIX: Learning to Plan from Raw Pixels for End-to-End Autonomous Driving: Introduction

 While all components of end-to-end models are integral, we argue that the primary \textit{determinant of system performance} is the visual feature extractor.
-Its ability to learn task-relevant representation plays the key role in success of downstream planning task.
+Its ability to learn task-relevant representation plays the key role in the success of the downstream planning task.
 However, it is also often the visual feature extractor that is driving the computational cost.

 We posit that it is possible to learn rich visual representations directly from camera inputs for planning without explicitly depending on BEV representation or 3D geometry from LiDAR.
 Through a detailed analysis of training losses, model design, and experiments with various planning heads, we demonstrate the importance of visual features in end-to-end learning.
-Our focus on visual camera-only learning is motivated by recent advancements from visual foundation models and world models~\cite{worldnavigation,vggt,vggtslam,wozniak2025s3pt} that have proven that rich, high-fidelity 3D representations of the world can be learned directly from cameras~\cite{nerf,3dgs,hess2025splatad,tonderski2024neurad,yan2024street}.
+Our focus on visual camera-only learning is motivated by recent advancements from visual foundation models and world models~\cite{worldnavigation} that have proven that rich, high-fidelity 3D representations of the world can be learned directly from cameras~\cite{hess2025splatad,tonderski2024neurad}.
 This camera-only paradigm opens the door for powerful, low-cost autonomous systems suitable for a wide range of customer-level vehicles.
-The autonomous driving domain is particularly well-suited for this approach; vehicles are commonly equipped with 6 to 10 cameras, and each camera's calibration information is known at each frame~\cite{caesar2020nuscenes,sun2020waymo,navsim1,navsim2,zod,truckscenes}, making learning of spatial visual representation feasible.
+The autonomous driving domain is particularly well-suited for this approach; vehicles are commonly equipped with 6 to 10 cameras~\cite{caesar2020nuscenes,navsim1,navsim2}, making learning of spatial visual representation feasible.